Second Chance (Shinedown song)

-"Second Chance" is a song by American rock band Shinedown and the second single from their 2008 album, The Sound of Madness.
+"Second Chance" is a song by the American rock band Shinedown and the second single from their 2008 album, The Sound of Madness.
 It was released on September 9, 2008, and has become Shinedown's highest-charting single.

 Background

 The song has been used in promotion for the second season of Terminator: The Sarah Connor Chronicles and the 2008 WWE Tribute to the Troops show.
 In May 2009, "Second Chance" was used in a promo regarding the return of character Michael Corinthos on ABC's daytime drama General Hospital.
-It was released on DLC as part of a 3-song pack on Guitar Hero 5, as DLC for Rock Band 3 and Rocksmith.
+It was released as downloadable content for the video games Guitar Hero 5, Rock Band 3 and Rocksmith.

 "Second Chance", along with Taylor Swift's "Love Story", was one of two number one songs played by Casey Kasem on the last weekend of his radio career.
 "Second Chance" was the final number one on Kasem's American Top 20, his hot adult contemporary countdown show that aired its finale on July 4/5, 2009. ("Love Story" held that distinction on its sister program, the adult contemporary American Top 10.)

 Three versions of the song exist – a rock version, which is the album version, a pop version (notably played on Sirius XM Satellite Radio's Adult Top 40-formatted The Pulse satellite radio channel), which is a remix, although the harder guitars start in the second verse in the song rather than at the second half of the first verse, and an acoustic version, which is very similar to the original, with the exception of the absence of the electric guitar and vocal layering in the original.